The big topic of the year is generative AI, a massive new technology. And that means lots of transformation and disruption.

 Basically, he used software and other new digital tools to let consumers buy exactly what they wanted and listen to it when, how and where they wanted.
 It was an attack based on increased convenience (plus low price).
 And this was fairly devastating for music retail stores and publishers, long used to forcing consumers to buy entire CDs, at a store and that could only be played on CD players.

-Convenience plus low price is a very common digital attack.
-You can see lots of examples of this “purification of demand”.
+Convenience plus low price is a very common digital attack in B2C.

 - Another example is Spotify, which later disrupted iTunes with the same approach.
 They offered consumers tons of streaming music.
 It turns out being able to access a massive catalog of music at will is more convenient than buying song by song.
-Steve Jobs unbundled music on the production side (i.e., DVDs).
-Spotify re-bundled on the demand side.
+Steve Jobs unbundled music using CD technology.
+Spotify re-bundled music using streaming technology.

 Digital transformation in China / Asia is basically a faster, more powerful version of this “give the customers exactly what they want” approach.